nithya1820/MLbasics/README.md

-ML BASICS
-This is a module on ML basics
-Today is module is ...
-hi hello

-newbranch
+This is MLBASICS folder consists of programs of python basics as well as the following topics: numpy pandas matplotlib